Mortgages in Spain.

 Example of a checklist of documents requested by Targobank

-Banks do not all require the same supporting documents.
-To get a concrete idea of what a bank requires, here is the PDF that Targobank provides to its French clients.
+Not all banks require the same supporting documents.
+To get a clear idea of what a bank requires, Here is the PDF that Targobank shares with its French customers.

 What is the interest rate in Spain?